 4.7 National/International Affiliated Organizations

-National/international affiliated organizations must uphold the policies and procedures of their national/international organizations in addition to university policies and procedures.
+National/international affiliated organizations must uphold the policies and procedures of their national/international organizations in addition to University policies and procedures.
 University policies will supersede in the case of conflicting policies.

 4.8 On and Off Campus Activities/Events

-All on and off campus activities/events must follow all guidelines and procedures set by the Memorial Union Student Activities Office.
+All on and off campus activities/events must follow all guidelines and procedures set by the Student Activities Office.

-Chalking

-Individuals who want to chalk on sidewalks near the Memorial Union should seek permission from the Associate Director of the Memorial Union.
-Contact the Director of Facilities Management to seek permission to chalk in any other area.
-Chalking on any other surfaces is prohibited.
-The content of messages is limited to the promotion of a specific event.

 Posters, Signs, Leaflets

-Placing posters, signs or leaflets, except on one’s own personal property or in areas authorized and provided for that purpose by the university, is prohibited.
+Placing posters, signs or leaflets, except on one’s own personal property or in areas authorized and provided for that purpose by the University, is prohibited.
 Individuals should seek permission from those persons who have administrative control of that location.
 For guidance when this person is unknown, contact the Student Affairs Office.

 4.9 Fraternities and Sororities